l1siki-dev/okinawa_gametheory/README.md

 Have you ever heard of the Yubari city economic collapse?
 That's "aid curse" in working.
 Tokyo sends massive aid to compensate for its energy policy shift that would hurt the coal city.
 And Yubari spends that money to build the massive tourism infrastructure.
 But aid was one-time, and the running cost of the tourism facility was on Yubari.
 And they went bankrupt.
-If Tokyo didn't send aid, they didn't crush that hard.
+If Tokyo didn't send the aid, Yubari didn't crush that hard.
 This was city-level and short-term.
 Okinawa is a **prefecture-level** and has been **over 50 years**.
 Yes, Okinawa is Yubari, but worse, and bigger.
 They haven't gone bankrupt yet because Tokyo is sending our tax money to cover the deficit.